carlosjgsousa/carlosjgsousa.github.io/_posts/2020-03-18-perfection-doesn-t-exist-in-product-design.md

 ### 3. Build, measure and what have you learnt?

 This is, to me, the holy grail of product development.
-If you don’t have this mentality, you’re wasting some much time and energy.
+If you don’t have this mentality, you’re wasting time and energy.
 This is pure logic, almost like a scientific method to understand if you’re going in the right direction.
 Build your idea based on insights, measure it by establishing key signals and metrics to measure success/failure and with all that information captured, analyse and learn from it, come up with new ideas and build them, measure them and again and again and again.

 So if you’re just starting your career or you are well into it, please adopt this mindset, the tools, ways of working and trends will come and go but this will always stay.
 Instead of trying to follow the next big thing in iconography, UI design or the new product feature, ask yourself first, What am I accomplishing with this?
 Why is this important?
 What problem am I trying to solve here?
 How will people react to this?
 How can I know this will have the impact I want it to have and how can I measure it?